Lauriethefish/ModsBeforeFriday/README.md

 (you may need to `yarn install` first).

 ### TODO List
-- Download the SongDownloader mod by default? (and maybe a song so that users can check it is all working?)
+- Do some more beta testing
-- Do some beta testing
+- Potentially add a built-in view to download additional mods.
+Might not be needed on initial release though.